screenload-app/screenload-qt/docs/CONTRIBUTING.md

 ## Issues

 1. Do a quick search on GitHub to check if the issue has already been reported.
-2. [Open an issue](https://github.com/flameshot-org/flameshot/issues/new) and describe the issue you are having - you could include:
+2. [Open an issue](https://github.com/screenload-org/screenload/issues/new) and describe the issue you are having - you could include:
      - Screenshots
      - Ways to reproduce the issue.
-     - Your Flameshot version.
+     - Your ScreenLoad version.
      - Your platform (e.g. Windows 10 or Ubuntu 15.04 x64)

 After reporting you should aim to answer questions or clarifications as this helps pinpoint the cause of the issue.

 ## Donations

-The best way to fund flameshot is to create a bounty here: https://rysolv.com/issues
+The best way to fund screenload is to create a bounty here: https://rysolv.com/issues